 There are a few issues with Cloudflare and we'll start by listing them here, and then get into how to fix them and some more advanced options you should probably enable.
 But first, let's kick things off by listing a number of reasons we love Cloudflare.

-- Always online and saving versions of your site to The Internet Archive's Wayback Machine.
+• Always online and it saves versions of your site to The Internet Archive's Wayback Machine.

-- The Cloudflare CDN with 285 cities in more than 100 countries.
+• The Cloudflare CDN with 310 cities in more than 120 countries including China.
+Just reiterating this one.

-- Zaraz as an alternative to Google Tag Manager, we've tried it and while it's not as easy to use when you're used to Tag Manager, it can pretty much do whatever you need, and yeah, in our tests there was a definite speed boost.
+• Zaraz as an alternative to Google Tag Manager, we've tried it and while it's not as easy to use when you're used to Tag Manager for advanced triggers, it can pretty much do whatever you need, and yeah, in our tests there was a definite speed boost.
+Think Tag Manager Server-Side without needing the server or the cost.
 We've added a short post on how to use Zaraz here.

 Let's talk about how to solve these issues from the perspective of a Webflow designer and not a full-stack developer.